 Texture Studio, 0448 566 969, texturestudio.com.au; Bungalow Building Co, 0414 989 695, bungalowbc.com.au.

-Another kitchen utilises technology where a touch of the magnetic splashback causes it to open to reveal storage behind, with another section folding down to reveal an integrated chopping board, knife rack and spice jars – being recessed into the wall – everything is in very easy reach.
+Another stylish Perth kitchen utilises technology where a touch of the magnetic splashback causes it to open to reveal storage behind.
+Another section folding down to reveal an integrated chopping board, knife rack and spice jars – is recessed into the wall.
+Everything is in very easy reach.

 Perhaps the boldest design statement in the showroom is a bright lime green kitchen cabinet with multi-changing lights beneath that really grab attention.

 Western Cabinets Design and Sales Manager Simon Cox said each one of the showroom kitchens draws extensively upon Hettich cabinetry hardware and lighting.

 This elegant stylish Perth space combines elements such as stained American white oak, with finer details such as the double-curved edge (called French Ogee) of the island.